Ehlers Danlos Syndrome part 1

 Ehlers Danlos Syndrome is caused by mutations in the COL1A2, COL5A1, COL3A1, COL5A2, PLOD1, ADAMTS2, TNXB genes (14, Uitto).
 Structure and strength of connective issue depend on the collagen makeup of the tissue.
 In Ehlers Danlos Syndrome, the genes that provide instruction to collagen are mutated.
 Mutation in the genes in Ehlers Danlos Syndrome alters the production, processing, and structure of collagen which leads to weakened connective tissue.
 Altered collagen fibers in the expressing tissues and differential expression of the various affected collagen subtypes in the tissues are the major determinants for clinical distinction among Ehlers Danlos Syndrome variants (12, Castori).
 Ehlers Danlos Syndrome is considered an autosomal dominant trait, although it presents more commonly in females and is more often transmitted by the mother.

 While I make every effort to broadcast correct information, I am still learning.
 I will double check all my facts but realize that medicine is a constantly changing science and art.
 One doctor may have a different way of doing things from another.
 I am simply presenting my views.
 I welcome any comments, suggestions, or correction of errors.
 I take no money from drug or device companies.
 By reading this blog, you agree not to use this blog as medical advice to treat any medical condition in either yourself or others, including but not limited to patients that you are treating.
 Consult your own physician for any medical issues that you may be having.
 This entire disclaimer also applies to any guests or contributors to the blog.
-Under no circumstances shall Pradeep Chopra, SNAPA (Pain Management Center), any contributors to the blog, or any employees, associates, or affiliates be responsible for damages arising from use of the blog.
+Under no circumstances shall Pradeep Chopra, SNAPA (Center for Complex Conditions), any contributors to the blog, or any employees, associates, or affiliates be responsible for damages arising from use of the blog.

 This blog should not be used in any legal capacity whatsoever, including but not limited to establishing “standard of care” in a legal sense or as a basis for expert witness testimony.
 No guarantee is given regarding the accuracy of any statements or opinions made on the blog.